antropoteuthis/finalproject/README.md

 Each node/tip is a circle, of fixed radius.
 The fill will be determined by a dictionary of colors dependent on the species name.

 Each node is accompanied by a text label.
-Its content is the species/clade name.
+Its content is the species/clade name (if available).

-The default view (overview) shows a spaced out cladogram with arbitrary X,Y mapping.
+The default view (overview) shows a spaced out cladogram with arbitrary X,Y mapping -- Species and nodes are evenly spaced, evolutionary time is shown arbitrarily from the roots to the tips.

 On user demand, X, Y position of node/tips and text labels represent two cnidomic variables on demand of the user.
-Nematocyst sizes are available options for the X Axis, while nematocyst numbers are available as options for the Y Axis.

 Branch length represents the phenotypic distance between 2 nodes (internal and/or species) in the 2 components selected.

-The axes are also scaled and updated with the cnidomic variables selected.
+The axes are also scaled and updated with the variables selected.
 They are labelled with the name of the variables selected.

 ### Filtering